dsc-nit-surat/night-code-sprint/README.md

 **Be sure to follow these**

-- Use the discord channel for communication
+- Use the <a href="https://discord.com/invite/t67Tcrj" target="_blank">discord channel</a> for communication
 - We will provide a GitHub repo on the DSC github page
-- Your project folder should be uploaded in the repo
+- Your project folder should be uploaded in that repo

 **Tips**